ArekKluczek/Recruitment/README.md

 For Windows Users:
 Please follow these instructions in your terminal to build the project:
 1) ddev start
+2) ddev composer install
-2) ddev yarn install
+3) ddev yarn install
-3) ddev yarn encore dev
+4) ddev yarn encore dev
-4) ddev php bin/console doctrine:migrations:migrate
+5) ddev php bin/console doctrine:migrations:migrate
-5) ddev import-db -> Import the database when prompted; type "db.sql" as the database name
+6) ddev import-db -> Import the database when prompted; type "db.sql" as the database name

 Accessing the Application
 After completing the setup, you can view the homepage and access the application: